-- Make a Plan – Create a migration schedule that includes the time it will take to develop the new site, transfer all data, thoroughly test it before and after migration, and launch your new store.
-Be sure to document each step and track your progress as this can help you to troubleshoot later on.
+- Make a Plan – Create a migration schedule that includes the time it will take to develop the new site.
+Then transfer all data, thoroughly testing it before and after migrating to BigCommerce.
+Now, launch your new store.
+Be sure to document each step and track your progress as this can help you to troubleshoot later.

-- Back Up Your Files – Export your data or archive it to keep it safe.
-No matter how small the chance, you don’t want to lose order, customer, product data and website content should the unthinkable happen.
+- Back-Up Your Files – Export your data or archive it to keep it safe.
+Don’t take the chance, you don’t want to lose order, customer, product data and website content should the unthinkable happen.

 - Confirm Your New Host Meets All Your Requirements – Before you change your store, confirm with BigCommerce that your new store will have the same or better functionality as the original.
 For example, the WooCommerce transfer app can only move product catalogs of 10,000 SKUs or less.
 Contact BigCommerce if you have a highly customized store with more than 30,000 SKUs.

 They can set up a test using a working model.
-Before beginning the catalog migration, ask as many questions as possible.
-Take advantage of BigCommerce’s documentation and tutorials to help plan for a successful migration.
+Before starting the catalog migration to BigCommerce, ask as many questions as possible and take advantage of their documentation and tutorials.

 What to Expect During the Catalog Migration Process